Lyinggod/lgs-token-range-bands/README.md

 <img src="https://github.com/Lyinggod/lgs-token-range-bands/blob/main/images/drag%20bar%20example.gif" width=500>

 ## Credits
-The range band code is baded on the code by _Leogar_ on the Foundry Vtt Discord Server.
+The range band code is based on the code by _Leogar_ on the Foundry Vtt Discord Server.

 The narrative range bands were inspired by module _Roger's Additional Metric Ruler Labels_ by Roger92.